Harvest MCP server

 Getting Time Reports

-Use the get_time_report function with various natural language queries:
+Use get_time_report with natural language queries:

 "Show time report for last month"